Why does social proof matter and what can you do to reap its benefits?

 Different Types of Social Proof

-There are four types of social proof becoming increasingly significant within digital marketing as consumer expectations continue to evolve.
+Four types of social proof are becoming increasingly significant within digital marketing as consumer expectations continue to evolve.

 - User Social Proof